jaysonh/Dmx4Artists/README.md

 ![USB DMX Device](https://github.com/jaysonh/Dmx4Artists/blob/main/assets/images/usb-dmx.jpg)

 ## Version
-The latest version of this library 2.0 has been updated to work with Processing 4 on arm MacBook and Windows 11
+The latest version of this library 2.1 has been updated to work with Processing 4 on macbook intel/arm, windows 10, linux (ubuntu 64 bit)

 ## Setting up